Intel-bigdata/SSM/supports/mover-performance-test/README.md

 ## Notes
 - You should configure `dfs.datanode.data.dir` and HDFS HSM related configuration before you run this test.
-For example, you can set datanode path as `/hadoop/hdfs/data1,[SSD]/hadoop/hdfs/data2`.
+For example, you can set the value for dfs.datanode.data.dir with [DISK]/mnt/disk1,[SSD]/mnt/nvme.